lizmat/App-Rak/README.md

 ### §string

 If the pattern starts with `§`, then it indicates that the string should occur as a word (with word-boundaris on both ends) in the item.
 Basically a shortcut to specifying `string --type=words`.
-Any `--smartcase`, `--ignorecase` or `--ignoremark` arguments will be honoured.
+Any `--smartcase`, `--smartmark`, `--ignorecase` or `--ignoremark` arguments will be honoured.

 ### string

 If there are no special start or end markers, then it indicates that the string should occur somewhere in the item.
 Basically a shortcut to specifying `string --type=contains`.
-Any `--smartcase`, `--ignorecase` or `--ignoremark` arguments will be honoured.
+Any `--smartcase`, `--smartmark`, `--ignorecase` or `--ignoremark` arguments will be honoured.

 path(s)
 -------